-Thus, sleeka is a generic name for associative, salient poetry, and preferably such instructive poetry too.
+Kusa is a name for associative, salient poetry, and may be rather instructive in its way too.
 It consists of fragmented key notes and key phrases put together.
 'Associative' here means "relating to association especially of ideas or images".
 It is by idea associations most persons learn and develop a mind of their own, the Buzan brothers show.
 They say that the more you educate people, the more unique mental networks of associations they get.
 (Buzan and Buzan 2010:37-40; and 1995:64-66).

 There may be a little added to the keys too, in between them.
 Such additional words are a sort of glue between some of them key words and phrases, or for clarifying parts, or modifications as it seems fit.
 Glue may range from added to assorted and more or less stripped elements thus.

-The sleeka is for taking the bull by its horns by being a quite free-standing knowledge poem that is made up of key points, fragments, and key phrases it is good for learning, if what the eminent psychologist Tony Buzan asserts about the value of focusing on key words and key phrases is all right.
-Buzan tells we can access ten times more or better through key notes - or maybe "just nine" - and the instructive sleeka consists of key notes.
-The sleeka may be linked to the Japanese ikebana (shoka) too, in that its key phrases are like arranged flower offerings to Buddha deep within.
+LADEN, INTRINSIC USE.
+The kusa lends itself to improvisation, and thereby taking the bull by its horns by a knowledge poem that is made up of key points, fragments, and key phrases it is good for learning, if what the eminent psychologist Tony Buzan asserts about the value of focusing on key words and key phrases is all right.
+Buzan tells we can access ten times more or better through key notes - or maybe "just nine" - and the instructive kusa consists of key notes.
+The kusa may be linked to the Japanese ikebana (shoka) too, in that its key phrases are like arranged (grassy) flower offerings to Buddha deep within.